 - Mix oil and color

-Pour a small amount of vegetable oil into a dish and add food coloring.
+Pour a small amount of vegetable oil into a small bowl and add food coloring.
 Stir vigorously with a fork so the big drops of color are dispersed throughout the oil as smaller droplets.

-Repeat with as many colors as you want to use. - Add oil + color mixture to water
+Repeat with as many colors as you want to use. - Add oil + food coloring mixture to water

 Lay your paper on top of the water, and then lift to reveal your marbled paper.